danielbodnar/awesome-stars/README.md

 - [SkuldNorniern/fluere](https://github.com/SkuldNorniern/fluere) - Fluere is a powerful and versatile tool designed for network monitoring and analysis.
 It is capable of capturing network packets in pcap format and converting them into NetFlow data, providing a compr
 - [anti-ddos/Anti-DDOS](https://github.com/anti-ddos/Anti-DDOS) - 🔒 Anti DDOS | Bash Script Project 🔒
 - [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Dependency Security Scanner that automatically notifies you about vulnerabilities like Log4Shell or node-ipc in your Pull Requests and Builds.
 Protect yourself in 30 seconds with the LunaTra
-- [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Secuirty Numbers and a lot More From Text
+- [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Security Numbers and a lot More From Text
 - [yarox24/attack_monitor](https://github.com/yarox24/attack_monitor) - Endpoint detection & Malware analysis software
 - [Lissy93/web-check](https://github.com/Lissy93/web-check) - 🕵️‍♂️ All-in-one OSINT tool for analysing any website
 - [presidentbeef/brakeman](https://github.com/presidentbeef/brakeman) - A static analysis security vulnerability scanner for Ruby on Rails applications